← All claims

 2025 · Sci Rep

-meta-analysis supports moderate Network meta-analysis of 21 RCTs identified carbohydrate-restricted diets as strongest lipid modulators, consistent with raised LDL on very-low-carb patterns.
+meta-analysis tested-null moderate Network meta-analysis of 21 RCTs identified carbohydrate-restricted diets as strongest lipid modulators, consistent with raised LDL on very-low-carb patterns.

 Holm